babivokalz/liri-node-app/README.md

 [logo1]: https://github.com/babivokalz/liri-node-app/blob/master/screenshots/Spotify%20-%20No%20Song%20Name.png "No Song Searched"

-## OMDB Usage:
+## OMDb Usage:

 > node liri.js movie-this

-Using the OMDB API, when the user gives the command "movie-this" in addition to their desired searched movie title, the data that returns includes the Movie Name, the Release Year, the Country of Origin, available Languages, the Cast of Actors, and a short summary of the movie plot.
+Using the OMDb API, when the user gives the command "movie-this" in addition to their desired searched movie title, the data that returns includes the Movie Name, the Release Year, the Country of Origin, available Languages, the Cast of Actors, and a short summary of the movie plot.
 Here you can see what data returns when the movie "The Hangover" is searched.

 > ![alt text][logo2]